What Do Water Treatment Plant and System Operator Do?

 Equipment Maintenance: Performing routine maintenance on equipment and determining when and what kind of maintenance is needed.

-Other Water Treatment Plant & System Operator Job Titles
+Types of Water Treatment Plant and System Operator

-Is There Going to be Demand for Water Treatment Plant and System Operators?
+Job Outlook for Water Treatment Plant and System Operators

-There were about 119,200 jobs for Water Treatment Plant and System Operator in 2016 (in the United States).
+In 2016, there was an estimated number of 119,200 jobs in the United States for Water Treatment Plant and System Operator.
 There is little to no growth in job opportunities for Water Treatment Plant and System Operator.
 Due to new job openings and attrition, there will be an average of 9,200 job openings in this field each year.

 The states with the most job growth for Water Treatment Plant & System Operator are Colorado, Washington, and Georgia.
 Watch out if you plan on working in New Jersey, Maine, or Ohio.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Water Treatment Plant & System Operator
+Salary for a Water Treatment Plant & System Operator

-The typical yearly salary for Water Treatment Plant and System Operators is somewhere between $28,300 and $76,200.
+The salary for Water Treatment Plant and System Operators ranges between about $28,300 and $76,200 a year.

 Water Treatment Plant and System Operators who work in California, Connecticut, or Nevada, make the highest salaries.

-Below is a list of the median annual salaries for Water Treatment Plant and System Operators in different U.S. states.
+How much do Water Treatment Plant and System Operators make in different U.S. states?

 State | Annual Mean Salary |